 - Members will not pay for a diagnostic COVID-19 test administered to determine the need for health care treatment, and will not pay any visit fees to PCPs, urgent care centers, or emergency rooms if they receive a diagnostic COVID-19 test during that visit.
 Testing and visit cost-shares in these circumstances will be waived for both in- and out-of-network providers.
 GHP does not cover costs related to COVID-19 surveillance testing for purposes such as work, school, or travel.

-The cost waivers will be in effect until October 31, 2022.
-This is applicable to all Geisinger Health Plan members.
-Self-insured/TPA groups may opt-out.
+These cost waivers will be in effect until October 31, 2022.
+This is applicable to all Geisinger Health Plan members, including self-insured/TPA groups.

 Cost-sharing for telehealth visits with participating network providers or our vendor Teladoc, for medical or behavioral health needs, whether or not the visit is COVID-19 related, will be waived through October 31, 2022.

 - COVID-19 antibody testing will also be covered under any of these conditions:

 - A member had symptoms consistent with COVID-19 infection and multiple negative tests